cupcake-recipes.com

 Top Tips for Perfecting Your Bacon Wrapped Green Beans

-• Dry Those Beans: After the ice water bath, make sure you thoroughly pat your green beans dry with paper towels.
-If they are too wet, the bacon won’t crisp up nicely, and the oil and seasonings will slide right off.
+• Dry the beans thoroughly: After blanching and ice-bathing your green beans, make sure you pat them very dry.
+If they are wet, the bacon won’t crisp up properly and the glaze will slide right off.

 Storing and Reheating Tips